Keep your dog’s paw on the right side of the law… get them licensed.

 Has your veterinarian requested that your dog be exempt from receiving the rabies vaccination?
 If so, please download and have your veterinarian complete the Rabies Exemption Form when submitting your dog license application.
 Exemption letters are only good for one year.

-A $50 late fee is imposed by the county for late renewal of your dog’s license.
+A $55 late fee ($60 for unaltered dogs) is imposed by the county for late renewal of your dog’s license.
 In order to purchase a license, you must have a current rabies vaccination certificate for your dog.